Skip to main content

 OptionDescriptionDefault

-data_pathPath to character filedata/characters/PatientPsi.json
+data_pathPath to character filedata/characters/patientPsi.json

 data_idxCharacter index0

-patient_typeBehavior pattern"upset"
+patient_typeBehavior pattern"plain"

 Character Data Format